The Librarians

 Story & Plot Summary: The Librarians

-Quick Plot Summary: Released in 2004, The Librarians is a Action, Thriller film directed by Mike Kirton.
+Quick Plot Summary: Released in 2004, The Librarians is a Action, Thriller film directed by Mike Kirton, written by Mike Kirton.
 The narrative delivers highly intense sequences and pulse-pounding confrontations that keep viewers on the edge of their seats.
-This summary provides a scannable look at the movie's central conflict involving William Forsythe.
+It provides a scannable look at the movie's central conflict involving William Forsythe as Simon.

 Ending Explained: The Librarians